Kong/kongponents/docs/components/radio.md

   Label goes here.
 The radio is {{ checked ? "selected" : "not selected" }}
 </KRadio>
 ```

 :::warning NOTE
 To preserve a valid HTML structure, avoid slotting in block-level elements such as a `div` into the `default` slot as it will be rendered inside a `label` element.
 This also applies to card-style radio.
 :::

 :::tip TIP
-When `card` prop is true, the content passed to the `default` slot will render directly above the label.
+When `card` prop is true, the content passed to the `default` slot be will rendered:

+* directly above the label if [`cardOrientation` prop](#cardorientation) is `vertical`
+* to the right of label and description of `cardOrientation` prop is `horizontal`

 Should you want to customize the layout inside the card you can omit using the `label` and `description` props and style content passed through the `default` slot yourself.
 :::

 ### description